vasquezme/vasquezme/README.md

 <hr />
 The purpose of this space is to highlight past projects, experinces and skills.

 <br>

 ## **Intro**
 <hr />
-Professional with more than 10 years of combined experience in managment consulting, marketing, advertising, law enforcement, retail and QSR industries
+Professional with more than 10 years of combined experience in management consulting, marketing, advertising, law enforcement, retail and QSR industries

-Data and tech enthusiast in the areas of database managent, data analysis, geospatial technologies, business intelligence and business systems.
+Data and tech enthusiast in the areas of database management, data analysis, geospatial technologies, business intelligence and business systems

 <br>